adam-gre/rpuk-dayz/readme.md

 - Increased prices for base building supplies **@Roberts**
 - Added different coloured attachments for the AK variants **@Roberts**
 - Decreased spawn for M4A1's **@Roberts**
+- Dead players bodies do not dissapear until 4 hours after they are killed **@Roberts**
+- Logout time increased to 20 seconds to ensure players data is saved to the database **@Roberts**
+- Dead zombies now dissapear 5 minutes after they have been killed **@Roberts**
+- Removed unnecessary scripts to improve server performance **@Roberts**